ash-project/ash_postgres/documentation/topics/resources/references.md

 end
 ```

-## Important
+> ### Actions are not used for this behavior {: .warning}
+>

-No resource logic is applied with these operations!
+>  No resource logic is applied with these operations!
 No authorization rules or validations take place, and no notifications are issued.
 This operation happens *directly* in the database.
-That

 ## Nothing vs Restrict